What to know before you visit

 That depends!
 Teenagers and children of all ages are welcome on our tours, however our tours can last upwards of 2 hours and are historical in nature, which some kids love and some kids don’t.

 Can I tip my tour guide?

 As a not-for-profit charitable corporation, our guides do not accept tips for their tours.
-If you enjoyed your experience, please consider instead leaving your tip in our donation box.
+If you enjoyed your experience, please consider instead leaving your tip in our donation box or an online donation here.
 All gifts will help us continue our important work researching Montreal’s Jewish history and creating new cultural experiences for the public.